GoogleCloudPlatform/click-to-deploy-solutions/data-analytics-platform-scheduled/README.md

 ## Testing the architecture
-After you deployed the solution, you can test it by loading the sample file from this repository to the Data Lake bucket by running the `gsutil` command below, or using the console.
+After you deployed the solution, you can test it by loading the sample file from this repository to the Data Lake bucket by running the `gcloud storage` command below, or using the console.
 ```
-gsutil cp sample_data/order_events_001.csv gs://your-upload-bucket/order-events/
+gcloud storage cp sample_data/order_events_001.csv gs://your-upload-bucket/order-events/
 ```

 Then, check the uploaded data on BigQuery > ecommerce dataset > order_events table.